clarkmcc/go-hubspot/generated/v3/accounting/docs/SyncApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostCrmV3ExtensionsAccountingSyncAppIdProductsCreateProductRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSyncCreateProductRequest struct via the builder pattern

 Name | Type | Description  | Notes